Omnichannel Selling: The new B2B imperative

 Essentially, an omnichannel experience offers a consistent brand look and feel across every touchpoint.
 In sales, this means giving customers the opportunity to experience the same buying journey everywhere from social media to sales expos.

 So, what does omnichannel mean for brands, manufacturers, and buyers?
 Essentially it offers a consistent message and brand identity across every medium.
 Omnichannel sales go a step further.
-Alongside a strong brand identity that is recognizable everywhere from social media to billboards, an omnichannel sales experience funnels customers toward a sale from every angle.
+Alongside a strong brand identity that is recognizable everywhere from social media to billboards, an omnichannel sales and marketing strategy funnels customers toward a sale from every angle.

 The potential value for businesses can be huge.
 McKinsey research found that 35% of buyers are willing to spend more than $500,000 through an online or remote buying journey.
 But as tech innovations increase and the digital buying journey becomes even more powerful, that figure is likely to go even higher.